Kalli/karltryggvason.com/index.md

 <div class="hero-unit" markdown="1">

 Hey there!
-My name is Karl Tryggvason, I'm  a software developer, dj and music enthusiast.
+My name is Karl Tryggvason, I'm  a software developer, runner, dj and music enthusiast.
 I'm born and bred in Iceland, but currently reside in Oslo, Norway.
-Below you can find some things I've worked on.
+Below you can find some things I've worked on and thought about.

 </div>